bartbutenaers/node-red-contrib-multipart-stream-decoder/README.md

 npm install node-red-contrib-multipart-stream-decoder
 ```

+***CAUTION:*** Use minimal NodeJs version 15.0.0, otherwise you will get error *"AbortController is not defined"* when stopping the flow.

 ## Support my Node-RED developments
 Please buy my wife a coffee to keep her happy, while I am busy developing Node-RED stuff for you ...